 - A local team construction was contacted to talk about the construction work and then they were contracted to start the building work. - The construction material suppliers were identified, and the construction materials and equipment were ordered and prepared for the purpose of construction activities.
-The foundation work was started, for instance, 1) foundation pits were dug, 2) 4 x 6 granite compacting work underneath concrete support was done, 3) 4x6 granite and foundation bottom, foundation beam and belting beam sand were tamped, 4) 4x6 granite and bottom sand of the ground floor building were tamped, 5) bottom foundation with 50cms thick mixed rubble, cement and sand and 30cms thick foundation beam were laid, 6) 200cms thick hollow bricks were laid, and one of both sides of waste storage was cemented, 7) Concrete support -size 1200 x 1200 x 200 brand M250 was made, and 8) Short pillar size 200 x 200 x 100 -brand M250 was concreted. - Ground floor work was done: concrete foundation beam and wall support beam with total size 30cm x 45cm were installed in all sides of the building. - The construction land was prepared two old buildings (a vehicle building and a Vespa building) were moved out and installed in other places.
-The construction side was filled with excavated soil.
+The foundation work was started, for instance, 1) foundation pits were dug, 2) 4 x 6 granite compacting work underneath concrete support was done, 3) 4x6 granite and foundation bottom, foundation beam and belting beam sand were tamped, 4) 4x6 granite and bottom sand of the ground floor building were tamped, 5) bottom foundation with 50cms thick mixed rubble, cement and sand and 30cms thick foundation beam were laid, 6) 200cms thick hollow bricks were laid, and one of both sides of waste storage was cemented, 7) Concrete support -size 1200 x 1200 x 200 - brand M250 was made, and 8) short pillar - size $200 \times 200 \times 100$ -brand M250 was concreted.